robconery/blog/_posts/2015-08-22-postgresql-document-api-part-2-full-text-search-and-bulk-save.md

 $$ language plv8;
 ```

-The nice thing about working with Javascript here is that the logic required for this kind of routine is fairly straightforward (as opposed to using PLPGSQL).
-I've pulled out the actual save routine into its own function - this is Javascript after all - so I can avoid duplication.
+The nice thing about working with JavaScript here is that the logic required for this kind of routine is fairly straightforward (as opposed to using PLPGSQL).
+I've pulled out the actual save routine into its own function - this is JavaScript after all - so I can avoid duplication.

 Then I check to see if the passed-in argument is an Array.
 If it is, I loop over it and call `executeSql`, returning a rollup of what happened.